Unit 2 - Practice Quiz

 17 If we use the Zero-One Loss function (loss is 0 for correct classification, 1 for incorrect), minimizing the Risk is equivalent to:

-A. Minimizing the squared error.
+B. Minimizing the probability of error.

-B. Maximizing the likelihood.
+C. Maximizing the likelihood.

-C. Minimizing the probability of error.
+D. Minimizing the squared error.

 18 Given the formula for Gaussian Naïve Bayes likelihood: , what parameters need to be estimated from the training data?

-A. The weights and bias .
+C. The weights and bias .

-B. The mean and variance for each class and feature.
+D. The mean and variance for each class and feature.

 19 Why is the Naïve Bayes classifier considered a Generative Model?

-A. Because it generates new training data to balance classes.
+B. Because it generates new training data to balance classes.

-B. Because it models the joint probability (via ) and captures how the data is generated.
+C. Because it models the joint probability (via ) and captures how the data is generated.

 D. Because it uses genetic algorithms for optimization.